Skip to main content

 • “Nevermind, this game is stuttering a lot, totally unplayable.”

-• “Game play remains pretty much unchanged, still buggy, passengers floating around or glitched into stations or simply just standing on stations while you drive away with an almost empty train.”
+• “Game play remains pretty much unchanged, still buggy, with passengers floating around or glitched into stations or simply just standing on stations while you drive away with an almost empty train.”

-• “I keep thinking things will get better with every game, but it's the same old story with DTG.”
+• “I keep thinking things will get better with every game but it's the same old story with DTG.”

 • “I have to give a 100% to the game menu soundtrack; blast it loud!”